-14 Similar results are obtained using value-weighted portfolio returns.
-We report results based on equallyweighted portfolios in order to maintain comparability with Diether et al (2002).
+14Similar results are obtained using value-weighted portfolio returns.
+We report results based on equally weighted portfolios in order to maintain comparability with Diether et al. (2002).

-15 Our monthly return difference of -0.0041 translates into an annual return differential of about 4.92 per cent.
-This is roughly half the size of the 9.48 per cent annual return difference reported in Diether et al (2002, p.
+15Our monthly return difference of -0.0041 translates into an annual return differential of about 4.92%.
+This is roughly half the size of the 9.48% annual return difference reported in Diether et al. ((2002), p.
 2120).
-The higher return difference of Diether et al. (2002) can be attributed to that fact that: (i) they use the Summary I/B/E/S data for computing dispersion, and (ii) they rebalance dispersion-based portfolios on a monthly basis.
+The higher return difference of Diether et al. can be attributed to the fact that: i) they use the Summary IBES data for computing dispersion, and ii) they rebalance dispersion-based portfolios on a monthly basis.

-Q5-Q1, is 0.3069 and statistically significant at the one percent level (with a t-value of 22.12).
-Surprisingly, high dispersion stocks (Q5) earn a lower return than low dispersion stocks (Q1) despite the fact that they have higher book-to-market risk.
-This seems to contradict the book-to-market premium effect documented in the literature, in the sense that high dispersion stocks have high book-to-market ratios and earn lower future returns than low dispersion stocks with low book-to-market ratios.
+stocks (Q1) despite the fact that they have higher BM risk.
+This seems to contradict the BM premium effect documented in the literature in the sense that high dispersion stocks have high BM ratios and earn lower future returns than low dispersion stocks with low BM ratios.

 Another interesting observation is that high dispersion stocks are more than three times smaller in size than low dispersion stocks.
 The size difference between these two groups of stocks is -2399.29 (with a t-value of -13.54).
 Furthermore, high dispersion stocks have considerably lower institutional ownership (IO) than low dispersion stocks suggesting that they are more difficult to short than low dispersion stocks.
-The IO difference between high and low dispersion stocks, Q5-Q1, is -0.0787 (with a t-value of -18.35).
-Also the cost of establishing short positions, as the short-selling costs index (SSCI) illustrates, is significantly higher for high dispersion stocks (i.e., more difficult to short) than low dispersion stocks.
-This is also confirmed by the relative short interest measure (RSI), a widely used short-sale constraint proxy in previous studies.16 The statistics show that the marginal cost of short-selling is increasing with dispersion and it is considerably greater for high dispersion than low dispersion stocks.
-The mean difference is 1.3541 and statistically significant at the one percent level (with a t-value of 10.38).
+The IO difference between high and low dispersion stocks, Q5 - Q1, is -0.0787 (with a t-value of -18.35).
+Also, the cost of establishing short positions, as the SSCI illustrates, is significantly higher for high dispersion stocks (i.e., more difficult to short) than low dispersion stocks.
+This is also confirmed by the RSI measure, a widely used short-sale constraint proxy in previous studies.16 The statistics show that the marginal cost of short selling is increasing with dispersion and it is considerably greater for high than for low dispersion stocks.
+The mean difference is 1.3541 and statistically significant at the 1% level (with a t-value of 10.38).
 This pattern indicates that high dispersion stocks are subject to greater short-selling costs and more likely to be held by investors that are more optimistic about their future prospects.
-The mean forecasts errors of high dispersion stocks prove that this is the case, as these stocks are found to be associated with higher mean forecast errors (MFE) than low dispersion stocks.17 Finally, the last row indicates that diversity of opinion, based on the BKLS (1998) measure of divergence of opinion among investors,18 increases with dispersion in analysts' earnings forecasts.
+The MFEs of high dispersion stocks prove that this is the case, as these stocks are found to be associated with higher MFEs than low dispersion stocks.17 Finally, the last row in Table 1 indicates that diversity of opinion, based on the BKLS (1998) measure of divergence of opinion among investors, increases with dispersion in analysts' earnings forecasts.